fungs/thesis-phd/README.md

-# Computational Methods for Taxonomic Annotation and Genome Reconstruction of Metagenome Sequencing Data
+# PhD Thesis by Johannes Dröge

-Dissertation by Johannes Dröge
+written in Markdown